-21.5.
+BACK TO TABLE OF CONTENTS 45 Legislative text Article 21 - Requirements relating to standardisation 21.5.
 Transactions which feature non-sequential priority of payments shall include triggers relating to the performance of the underlying exposures resulting in the priority of payments reverting to sequential payments in order of seniority.
 Such performance-related triggers shall include at least the deterioration in the credit quality of the underlying exposures below a pre-determined threshold.

-45. Transactions which feature non-sequential priority of payments shall include triggers relating to the performance of the underlying exposures resulting in the priority of payments reverting to sequential payments in order of seniority.
+STS criteria 45.
+Transactions which feature non-sequential priority of payments shall include triggers relating to the performance of the underlying exposures resulting in the priority of payments reverting to sequential payments in order of seniority.
 Such performance-related triggers shall include at least the deterioration in the credit quality of the underlying exposures below a pre-determined threshold.

-Not applicable as transaction is sequential pay.
-The Notes will amortise sequentially.

-Article 21 (Requirements relating to standardisation) of the Securitisation Regulation

-(5) Pursuant to the Issuer Regulations the Notes will always amortise in sequential order only as of the first Payment Date.
-As a result thereof Article 21(5) of the Securitisation Regulation is not applicable.

-See also section, OPERATION OF THE ISSUER

-Priority of Payments

-The first step in analysing this criterion is to determine whether the transaction features non-sequential priorities of payment.

-The Transaction does not have such non-sequential priorities and so no examination of triggers is required.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Non-sequential priority of payments (Article 21(5))

-59. The objective of this criterion is to ensure that non-sequential (pro rata) amortisation should be used only in conjunction with clearly specified contractual triggers that determine the switch of the amortisation scheme to a sequential priority, safeguarding the transaction from the possibility that credit enhancement is too quickly amortised as the credit quality of the transaction deteriorates, thereby exposing senior investors to a decreasing amount of credit enhancement.
+Verified?
+Yes PCS Comment Pre-enforcement the transaction pays non-sequentially and reverts to sequential payment based on the occurrence of a Turbo Amortisation Event and an Interest Deferral Trigger Event (for interest payments).
+See section, TRANSACTION OVERVIEW - Pre-Enforcement Payment Priorities: "Turbo Amortisation Event" means the Determination Date preceding any Interest Payment Date, including the Determination Date preceding the First Interest Payment Date, in which the Cumulative Default Ratio is equal to or higher than the following percentages: Until the Interest Payment Date in March 2021 (inclusive): 1 % (one per cent); 1.
+2. Until the Interest Payment Date in March 2022 (inclusive): 2 % (two per cent); 3.
+Until the Interest Payment Date in March 2023 (inclusive): 3 % (three per cent); 4.
+Until the Interest Payment Date in March 2024 (inclusive): 4 % (four per cent); 5.
+Until the Interest Payment Date in March 2025 (inclusive): 5 % (five per cent); "Interest Deferral Trigger Event" means, on the Determination Date preceding any Interest Payment Date, including the Determination Date preceding the First Interest Payment Date, in which the Cumulative Default Ratio is equal to or higher than the following percentages: 1.
+Until March 2021 Interest Payment Date (inclusive): 3.5 % (three point five per cent.); 2.
+Until March 2022 Interest Payment Date (inclusive): 6.5 % (six point five per cent.); 3.
+Until March 2023 Interest Payment Date (inclusive): 8.5 % ((eight point five per cent.); 4.
+Until March 2024 Interest Payment Date (inclusive): 11.0 % (eleven per cent.); 5.
+Until March 2025 Interest Payment Date (inclusive): 13.0% (thirteen per cent.); 6.
+From March 2025 Interest Payment Date (exclusive) onwards: 15.5% (fifteen point five per cent).
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Non-sequential priority of payments (Article 21(5)) 59.
+The objective of this criterion is to ensure that non-sequential (pro rata) amortisation should be used only in conjunction with clearly specified contractual triggers that determine the switch of the amortisation scheme to a sequential priority, safeguarding the transaction from the possibility that credit enhancement is too quickly amortised as the credit quality of the transaction deteriorates, thereby exposing senior investors to a decreasing amount of credit enhancement.